ryan-thomas32/megr2157-portfolio/docs/assignments/A03/index.md

 For both the original and the altered bar, I calculated the ratios, rounding to the next whole number, yielding 1:642 for the original and 1:6367 for the altered.
 This, I believe, is because, with so much area added, the bar must be much longer to achieve the required deflection.

 #### Altered Bar Modeling and FEA in SolidWorks
-After finding all the hand calculation I created the new altered bar is SolidWorks using the same process I used to create my original bar I ran in top some trouble as the length is too long for solid works to even allow so I tried dividing the diameter, force, and length by 6 to see if it would yield the same result after doing this the numbers I got fit the required limitations and was a successful hypothesis.
+After finding all the hand calculations, I created the new altered bar in SolidWorks using the same process I used to create my original bar.
+I ran into trouble because the length exceeded SolidWorks' limit, so I divided the diameter, force, and length by 6 to see whether it would yield the same result.
+After doing this, the numbers I got met the required limitations and supported my hypothesis.
 Von Mises Map:
 <img width="1508" height="822" alt="Screenshot 2026-09-10 012022" src="https://github.com/user-attachments/assets/c64584e6-2eb9-4c67-9b01-c552eb8b96be" />